odoo/documentation/db_management/db_premise.rst

     should have a distinct UUID to ensure that registration and invoicing proceed effortlessly for your and for us.

+* Check your network and firewall settings

+  * The Update notification must be able to reach Odoo's subscription validation servers.
+In other words, make sure that the Odoo server is able to open outgoing connections towards:

+      * `services.odoo.com` on port `443` (or `80`)
+      * `services.openerp.com` on port `443` (or `80`) for older deployments

+  * Once you activated your database, you must keep these ports open, as the Update notification runs once a week.

 Error message due to too many users
 -----------------------------------